More On Reconciliation

 They went out from us, but they did not belong to us.
 For if they had belonged to us, they would have remained with us.
 But their departure made it clear that none of them belonged to us.”
 1 John 2:8 NKJV

 The only thing that is imperishable is the spirit of God.
 Our spiritual bodies will indeed live forever in His sight.
-God is not waiting until we die to work these changes in us.
-His word, His direction, His path throughout is to become more and more like Him now, in this life.
-Things are rapidly changing and “all that can be shaken is being shaken” by ever more dramatic events occurring on Earth.
-Why would we refuse to grow up into Christ as far as we can while in this life?
+Thankfully God does not wait until we die to work these changes in us.
+His word, His direction, His path throughout to become more and more like Him is available now, in this life.
+The spiritual body within us is being transformed to see, hear, touch, taste and smell through His holy senses.

 May God draw His own into all truth, as promised in the holy spirit.
 What matters most is what the spirit of truth teaches each of us as we sit before the Lord to learn of Him.
 If you struggle with this truth of all men being saved and reconciled to God, I encourage you to ask the Lord, sincerely, if these things be true.
 Allow your heavenly Father to speak truth to you and you will know His ways, not just His acts.
 It is His work to bring us into all truth, spirit to spirit: